-Ask any athlete, and he or she will tell you that beer just tastes sweeter after a hard workout.
+Ask any athlete and they’ll tell you that beer just tastes sweeter after a hard workout.
 But the shower beer?
 Now that’s just a thing of genius.
 With exhaustion in every limb, hot water washing the sweat from your skin, and an ice-cold beer trickling down your throat, there’s proof that heaven is a place on earth.
 But why does drinking in the shower feel so damn good?
-We embarked on a quest to find out.

-The Shower Beer first originated from Swedish Craft Brewery Pang Pang, whose fascination with drinking beer in the shower led them to create a 6-ounce ale meant to be swallowed in three sips, or just long enough for a quick shower.
-While the initial volume was likely influenced by modesty (after all, the practice can smack of a drinking problem to some), today people have come to accept its practice, and volumes are no longer restricted.
+The shower beer originated from Swedish Craft Brewery Pang Pang, whose fascination with drinking beer in the shower led them to create a 6-ounce ale meant to be swallowed in three sips —just long enough for a quick shower.
+Although the initial volume was likely influenced by modesty (after all, the practice can smack of a drinking problem to some), today people have come to accept its practice, and volumes are no longer restricted.
 Therefore, the “shower beer” moniker today refers to any brew taken in the shower, to save time before heading out, or to unwind after a long day.

-“The shower beer is actually a great way to improve productivity and creativity,” Dr. Christopher Hollingsworth, of NYC Surgical Associates, told Fatherly.
+“The shower beer is actually a great way to improve productivity and creativity,” says Christopher Hollingsworth, M.D., of NYC Surgical Associates.
 “Showers are a great way to release dopamine, and adding one drink to that can assist your creative juices due to your relaxed mindset.”

 The reward centers of the brain were first identified in the 1950s when scientists realized that stimulating a region of the rat brain known as the nucleus accumbens released an addictive amount of dopamine.
 These findings have been duplicated in a number of animal studies, and neuroscientists believe human brains work in similar ways.
 But it wasn’t until 2012 that scientists looked at human brains and found that alcohol floods their pleasure centers with endorphins.